usodst/OneDrive-AutoMapper/README.md

 # OneDrive-AutoMapper

+This script uses the CredentialManager module to securely store the client id and secret of the app registration.

+More information on the CredentialManager module: https://github.com/davotronic5000/PowerShell_Credential_Manager

+---

 A scripted solution for fully automating the sync of Document Libraries to the OneDrive desktop client.

 BLOG Post here: https://www.iphase.dk/auto-mapping-office-365-group-drives-with-onedrive/